 TravellingLight Travel Wallet

-The external sleeve is great for your boarding pass or any document you need to frequently access, such as a local map when you’re lost and asking for directions.
+The external sleeve is excellent for your boarding pass or any document you need to frequently access, such as a local map when you're lost and asking for directions.

 My old travel wallet is being given away as a gift because the TravellingLight wallet is perfect for my unorganized, rough, and clumsy travel personality.